Vickers Wellington HX737, Donegal

 The Irish officers who attended the scene felt it was important to commend the soldiers and officers of 17th Infantry Battalion who had the task of sifting through the wreckage of the bomber for the remains of the dead airmen.
 For this reason, three bottle of Whiskey were purchased from the Non Commishioned Officers mess at Rockhill Military Post.

 These records are held by the United Kingdom National Archives in Kew, London.
-It is worth noting that on the day before the crash of HX737, no 7 (C) OTU suffered the loss of another Wellington bomber on a training flight in Scotland.
-HX779 crashed into a hill side in Kintyre killing Sgt D F Sutterby RCAF, F/Sgt J N Mittom RCAF, Sgt W E Davies RNZAF, Sgt J M Wilson and Sgt H G Brooks
+It is worth noting that on the day before the crash of HX737, number 7 (C) OTU suffered the loss of another Wellington bomber on a training flight in Scotland.
+HX779 crashed into a hill side in Kintyre killing Sgt D F Sutterby RCAF, F/Sgt J N Mittom RCAF, Sgt W E Davies RNZAF, Sgt J M Wilson and Sgt H G Brook.
+Even though the unit was not in combat, the training regime, the weather and the technology of the time took a hefty toll on its trainees.

 The only other obvious entry in the ORB relating to the crash is a note that Sgt Gutteridge's funeral took place locally on the 4th of March.
-The remaining five men were returned to their families for burial.
+The remaining five men were returned to their families for burial across the United Kingdom.
 Carnmoney Cemetery Belfast were able to say from their records that James Gilmore was buried there on the 3rd of March.
 His parents are buried with him, having died in 1953 and 1965.
 John Steen Campbell was also interred in the same cemetery following the crash.

 The relatives of the dead airmen have been kind enough to